 Kirk's controversial cartoons have been publicly denounced by a governor, officially condemned by a state university, personally admonished by a U.S. senator, reviled in print by an archbishop, and vilified by police, business leaders, talk radio, the NRA and others.
 (He does manage to get along with his neighbors.)

-Kirk is currently working on a book (www.MolotovComix.com), and free-lancing his cartoons and illustrations.
+Kirk also pursues animation, illustration, and graphic design.
 He lives in St. Paul with his wife Nancy Brewster and two invisible friends, Winky and Mr. Tithers.